Plaxico Burress: College career

 Burress set a Big Ten Conference single-season record by catching 65 passes in his first season at Michigan State, and also excelled on the special-teams coverage units, using his leaping ability as a kick blocker.

-He ranks third in career touchdown catches (20), third in receptions (131), and fourth in receiving yards (2,155) in just two seasons at Michigan State University.
+He ranks fifth in career touchdown catches (20), and eighth in receiving yards (2,155) in just two seasons at Michigan State University.
 He was an All-American second-team selection by SportsPage.com and an All-Big Ten Conference first-team pick in 1999.
 Burress broke the school season-record he set in 1998 (65 catches) with 66 receptions for 1,142 yards (17.3 avg) and 12 touchdowns.
 He set a Spartans' single-season-record 12 touchdown receptions, eclipsing the previous record of eight Burress shared (1998) with Andre Rison (1988) and Bob Carey (1949).
 He forced two fumbles, recovered another, and registered seven tackles (five solos) on special teams.

 Burress set a school record with 255 yards receiving on ten catches against the University of Michigan.
 He ended his career with a school-record 13 receptions for 185 yards and three touchdowns against the University of Florida in the 2000 Citrus Bowl.

 He also broke the single-game record of 12 receptions set by tight end Mitch Lyons in 1992.
 In 1996, he caught 33 passes for 807 yards (24.5 avg.) and 12 touchdowns.
 Burress was an All-Big Ten Conference first-team selection in 1998 by The Sports Network, and he earned second-team accolades from the league's media.
 He shared Spartan Outstanding Underclass Back Award honors with tailback Sedrick Irvin and wide receiver Gari Scott.
 Also, he started All Year at split end and set a school season-record with 65 receptions, topping the previous mark of 60 catches by Courtney Hawkins in 1989.
 He had more than 100 yards receiving in four games and was ranked third in the conference with an average of 84.4 yards per game and fifth in the conference with an average of 5.4 catches per game.
 He recorded six solo tackles and forced a fumble on special teams.